 Before the ceremony begins, your couple and their bridal party spend time getting ready.
 Give yourself at least an hour to capture these shots.
 This means you can split your time between the bride and her bridesmaids, as well as the groom and his groomsmen.
 This timeframe gives you plenty of time to document every important part of the getting ready process without having to rush or miss anything (and you might even be able to capture some detail shots!).

-In this part of the timeline, you can document what will happen during the getting ready process so you avoid missing those moments.
+In this part of the wedding photography timeline, you can document what will happen during the getting ready process so you avoid missing those moments.
 It can also be helpful if you have a second shooter with you.
 Make sure to write on your timeline what images you need your second shooter to capture so they can focus on those while you work on shooting additional images.

 During the first look, the bride and groom have the chance to see each other before the ceremony.
 This moment is special and can help tell the story of the wedding day, so be sure to allot at least a half hour to capture every important moment.
 By giving yourself this amount of time, you can capture candid and natural moments between the couple, and then you have a few minutes for posed shots.

 Before the bride walks down the aisle, there are many photos to take.
 This includes detail shots of the ceremony location, the arrival of guests, and the groom and bridal party walking down the aisle.
-When creating your timeline, be sure to add in how long it will take you to capture each of these moments.
+When creating your wedding itinerary, be sure to add in how long it will take you to capture each of these moments.
 You want to give yourself enough time to get all shots of each detail of the ceremony.

 Be sure to block out at least 30 minutes for the ceremony itself so you can take photos of the bride and groom saying their vows, sharing their first kiss, and walking back down as a married couple.

 Although not all weddings follow the same structure, many times you will shoot the various portraits after the ceremony.
 There are multiple portraits for you to take during this time; the bride and groom, the bridal party, and the family.
-In your timeline, you need to make note of how long each of these shots will take.
+In your wedding day photography timeline, you need to make note of how long each of these shots will take.

 Start by taking the bridal party and family portraits so those guests can go into the reception.
 Schedule at least 30-45 minutes for these.
 This way, there will be less people distracting your couple during their portraits.
 Then you will have at least 45 minutes to devote to the bride and groom’s portraits.